tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/notificationhubs/common-concepts.md

 ## Parse Connection String

-In order to access a notification hub, you must have two pieces of information: the hub name (this can be a path such as “a/b/c”), and a connection string.
-The connection string contains information about the endpoint of your hub, and the security credentials used to access it (in the case of SAS, it contains a rule name and a key value).
+In order to access a notification hub, you must have two pieces of information: the hub name (can be a path such as “a/b/c”), and a connection string.
+The connection string contains information about the endpoint of your hub, and the security credentials used to access it (For SAS, it contains a rule name and a key value).

 The following code parses the connection string to extract the relevant information: